kcg2015/Unscented_Kalman_Filter/README.md

 ![img](figs/tracking_a_100.gif)
 ## Introduction

-This implemented an unscented Kalman filter (UKF) in python, to be further used for tracking related projects.
+This repo implements an unscented Kalman filter (UKF) class in python, to be further used for tracking and localization related projects.
 I take inspiration from the repos such as:

 * https://github.com/rlabbe/filterpy
 * https://github.com/AtsushiSakai/PythonRobotics/tree/master/Localization.